loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 ## 2.b BNBCoin.js

-If you followed along with our BNB tutorial, then this should look very familiar to you.
+If you followed along with our BNB tutorial, this should look very familiar to you.
 The most important change we've made is that we've added the `approveFee` function:

 ```js
 async approveFee () {